best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If you are communicating statistical significance show where a change is statistically significant in a separate cell to the data.
 In terms of accessibility it is best to do this using words, for example: ‘Significant at 0.001 level’.
 You must also give the column or row holding the significance information a clear heading.

 If it is not possible to use words (for example, if it would take up too much room), you can use letters as shorthand (do not use symbols).
-To make this accessible you must also provide a key, above the table, in a cell in column A (see the section on 'Symbols and footnotes' for more information).
+To make this accessible you must also provide a key, above the table, in a cell in column A so the user sees this information before getting to the table.
+See the section on [Symbols, footnotes and codes](#symbols-footnotes-and-codes)' for more information.

 The asterisk symbol (*) has traditionally been used to communicate the level of statistical significance.
 Not all screen readers can understand the asterisk symbol and many disabled users can find them difficult to see and understand.
 Using them is likely to fail accessibility [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
 However, if you a creating a spreadsheet solely for machines to read it is OK to use the asterisk symbol, but you should still communicate what this means in a metadata file accompanying the spreadsheet.

 ## Worksheets with multiple tables

 In general you should avoid publishing worksheets with multiple tables.
 These worksheets can be difficult to navigate and are bad pratice in terms of machine readability.
-However, if you have to do this there are a few points to bear in mind to meet [accessibility guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).
+However, if you have to do this there are a few points to bear in mind to meet accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).

-### Worksheet titles
+### Worksheet titles when there are multiple tables
 Pointers:
 * The worksheet title should be in cell A1
 * The worksheet title should describe the data in the tables, for example ‘Number and percentage of population in each labour market activity group by age band, UK, seasonally adjusted’
-* The worksheet title should be marked up as a Headings 1 using the ‘Cell Styles’ tool on the ‘Home’ ribbon (find out more about marking up headings in the 'Structure' section of this guidance.
+* The worksheet title should be marked up as a Headings 1 using the ‘Cell Styles’ tool on the ‘Home’ ribbon.
+Find out more about marking up headings in the [Titles of spreadsheets, worksheets and tables](titles-of-spreadsheets-worksheets-and-tables) section of this guidance.

 Normally in large spreadsheets where worksheets are numbered instead of named, the title of each worksheet includes the table number, for example ‘Table 1: Number of people resident in each UK country’.
 When some worksheets have multiple tables, the worksheet titles cannot refer to specific tables.
 This means it is best to put the worksheet number in the title instead.
 For example:
-‘Worksheet 1: Number and percentage of population in each labour market activity group, UK, seasonally adjusted’ ‘Worksheet 2: Number and percentage of population in each labour market activity group by age band, UK, seasonally adjusted’ etc.
+‘Worksheet 1: Number and percentage of population in each labour market activity group, UK, seasonally adjusted’ ‘Worksheet 2: Number and percentage of population in each labour market activity group by age band, UK, seasonally adjusted’ and so on.

-### Table titles
+### Table titles when there are multiple tables
 Each table within the worksheet should have a unique title, for example ‘Table 2a: Number and percentage of people aged 16 and over in each labour market activity group’.
 It is best to have a clear numbering or labelling structure.
 For example linking the table numbers to the worksheet number, so all the tables on worksheet 2 are table 2a, table 2b, table 2c and so on.